Information About Katharine Rachel - Bampton teacher - (1 review)

 I am RACHEL, flute teacher, based between Abingdon and Witney.
 Although originally qualified as a solicitor, for the last ten+ years, I have focused on music: - flute teaching, as well as performance and outreach (working in hospitals, residential homes and special schools to use the medium of music to inspire and uplift both children and adults).
 I love performing and have played regularly with various orchestras and ensembles in the South East.
 Particularly exciting performances in recent years include playing principal flute in charity performances of "Carmen" at Sadler's Wells, "The Magic Flute" at Glyndebourne and "Oklahoma!" at Holland Park.
 I am currently co-principal with Oxford Symphony Orchestra and recently performed a concerto with another Oxford orchestra.

 My experience includes teaching both children (from the age of about 8 - once they have their front teeth) and adults: including complete beginners, pupils who have already been learning for a few years and adult learners returning to the flute after a break of many years.
 I mainly teach privately, but also teach in a couple of independent schools, and I also offer online lessons through Zoom.
-Current pupils include: an adult learner who took her first ever music exam with me - grade 5 flute with merit - followed by grade 6 with distinction; a 12 year old who is very proud of her recent grade 1 distinction; another 12 year old who plays very enthusiastically but currently has no desire to take any exams; a teenager who comes from Wales for lessons with me; and a 10 year old who was recently awarded a music scholarship to her senior school and is now working towards her grade 7.
+Current pupils include: an adult learner who took her first ever music exam with me - grade 5 flute with merit - followed by grade 6 with distinction; a 12 year old who is very proud of her recent grade 1 distinction; a 14 year old who plays very enthusiastically but currently has no desire to take any exams; a teenager who comes from Wales for lessons with me; and a 12 year old who was recently awarded a music scholarship to her senior school and is now working towards her grade 7.
 Meanwhile, a fond farewell to one of my pupils whom I took from grade 2 through grade 8 and who is now studying at the Junior Department of the Royal College of Music.
 I was awarded a distinction in my ABRSM teaching diploma.
 My teachers have greatly inspired me in a variety of different ways; I now hope to pass some of that inspiration to you! .